 Menhaden feed by straining plankton from the water, their gill rakers forming a specialized basket to efficiently capture tiny food.
 They provide a link between primary production and higher organisms by consuming plankton and providing forage (food) for species such as striped bass, bluefish and weakfish, to name just a few.

 Schooling Atlantic menhaden.
 Photo ©ASMFC.

 The bait fishery has become increasingly important from North Carolina to New England, supplying fishermen with bait for popular commercial (e.g., American lobster and blue crab) and sport fisheries (e.g., striped bass, bluefish).
 In recent years, the majority of bait landings has been harvested from Virginia and New Jersey waters, followed by Massachusetts and Maryland.
-Bait landings for 2011 were 121 million pounds.
 Between 2001 and 2010, the percent of total menhaden landings attributed to the bait fishery rose from 13% to a high of 25% in 2008.
-Currently, bait harvest is approximately 24% of the total menhaden harvest.
+Currently, bait harvest is approximately 23% of the total menhaden harvest.

 Both the 2010 benchmark stock assessment and the 2012 stock assessment update indicate that Atlantic menhaden are experiencing overfishing, but it is unknown if the stock is overfished.
 The uncertainty in the overfished determination comes from conflicting results of sensitivity runs explored in the 2012 assessment update.
 The next benchmark stock assessment is scheduled for peer review in December of 2014.